alexanderenrique/alexanderenrique.github.io/microelectronics/Smart-T-Bird.md

 ## Current Tasks
-- Getting the code working with the C3s
-- Further Calibrating the TMP36
+- Finish figuring out the wifi thing.
+Maybe getting a small Infrastrucre AP to rule out any kind of signal strength thing?
+And also relieve the stress from the ESP that is also driving the screen.
 - Think about the larger picture of nodes, what needs to go where
 - Then we can think about the GUI, individual node wiring, etc